 The words Holy Spirit and life go together like peas and

-is a living hope.
-Sinners consider these words flowery superlatives,
+carrots.
+We have been born of the Spirit and have a living hope.
+Sinners consider these words

-because they don’t believe what they mean.
-What is a living hope?
+because they don’t believe in God's truth.
 We are not

-just hoping for heaven; rather, heaven has come down to us in the form of the
+just hoping for heaven; heaven has come to us in the form of the

-Spirit, which is the very essence of heaven, and that Spirit is defined as the
+Spirit, which is the very essence of heaven.
+The Holy Spirit is defined as the

 life of God, who has caused us to be born-again.
 He promises to remain with us

-for life, and His main purpose is to lead us on our trail of good works that
+forever, and His main purpose is to lead us along our trail of good works that

-He has prepared for us from the foundation of the world, and that trail will
+He has prepared for us, and that trail

-lead us straight into the Kingdom of Heaven.
+leads straight to His heavenly kingdom.
 Our hope is not contained in the

-pages of the Bible, but in the Spirit of our God, who dwells in us, who
+pages of the Bible, but in the Spirit of our God, who dwells in us and

 teaches us about the Bible, and for this reason it is a living hope.